kiwicom/orbit-compose/docs/03-components/05-input/select.md

 ## UI testing

-Slotting API allows you to add testTag to particular options.
-Utilize unmerged tree to click them.
-The select's value is exposed through EditableText semantic property.
+The slotting API allows you to add `testTag` to particular options.
+Utilize the unmerged tree to click them.
+The select's value is exposed through the `EditableText` semantic property.

 ```kotlin
 composeTestRule.setContent {